PeymanKh/maze_navigator_agent/README.md

 - \((x_2, y_2)\) are the coordinates of the second point.

 This formula computes the sum of the absolute differences of their Cartesian coordinates.
 It's an effective heuristic for grid-based mazes where movement is restricted to orthogonal directions (right, left, up, and down) because it accurately reflects the minimum number of steps required to move from one point to another without considering any potential obstacles that might be present.

+> The effectiveness of A* depend on the heuristic function h(n). an accurate h(n) can dramatically reduce the search space, allowing A* to find the optimal path more quickly than uninformed search algorithms.
+However, the choice of h(n) s crucial; an overly optimistic heuristic can lead to inefficient searches, while a pessimistic one may not provide sufficient guidance to improve upon uninformed strategies.
+The beauty of A* lies in its flexibility and the balance it strikes between exploring unvisited nodes and extending paths from known nodes, making it highly effective for a wide range of problems where the goal is to find the most cost-effective path.

 <a name="module"></a>
 ## 5. Modules Overview